 Now, regardless of whether you believe in a literal soul or not, I think it is quite tragic that there are those who are willing to sell humanity so short the way I've heard some people do recently by claiming, whether directly or indirectly, that creative thinking can be broken down to a mere algorithm.

-This is why I have deiced to be so bold as to call AI a form of misanthropy, because it is by its very nature anti-human, anti-individualistic, and anti-skill.
+This is why I have decided to be so bold as to call AI a form of misanthropy, because it is by its very nature anti-human, anti-individualistic, and anti-skill.
 It is a cheat code to life peddled as progress.

 A PENCIL IS A TOOL, AI IS A REPLACEMENT